Come be part of the most dynamic and fastest-growing union in the Keystone State!

 Organizers are expected to work long and irregular hours (on average 55-60 hours per week), work on weekends and holidays when necessary.

 Organizers are expected to lead by example.
 It is the role of the Organizer to exhibit model behaviors of what is expected as a leader of our union.
-All staff are expected to understand and adhere to the union’s values and norms.
+All staff are expected to understand and adhere to the union’s values and norms as developed and adopted by the staff.

 Organizers must have a vehicle and be prepared to travel for work.

-Competitive salary package, benefit package includes fully paid health insurance, defined-benefit pension, optional 401(k), etc.
+Competitive salary package, benefits package includes fully-paid health insurance, defined-benefit pension, optional 401(k), etc.

 Please include the words “Internal Organizer” in the title of your email.